camusdb/camusdb.github.io/docs/sql-authentication.md

 # Authentication and authorization

-CamusDB can enforce SQL authentication and per-object authorization for an HTTP client and for a gRPC client.
+CamusDB can enforce SQL authentication and per-object authorization for clients.
 Authentication is off by default.
 An existing development deployment therefore continues to work until an operator enables authentication.

 While authentication is enabled, CamusDB fails closed: